reckafella/alx-system_engineering-devops/0x02-shell_redirections/README.md

 18. 17-hidethisword -- a script that displays all lines in the file /etc/passwd that do not contain the pattern 'bin'.

+19.

+20.

+21. 20-hiago -- a script that removes all letters c and C from input

+22.

+23.